Code-Institute-Submissions/oonyekpe-dogs-in-the-hood_MayResub/README.md

 ## How to Use

-To start, users are presented with a short introduction and can either log-in as already signed-up users or they can create a new account.
-For ease, users are requested to type in  1 (then the ENTER key) or 2 ( then the ENTER key) to make their selection.
+To start, users are presented with a short introduction and can either log-in as already signed-up users or create a new account.
+For ease, users are requested to type in  1 (then the ENTER key) to log-in or 2 ( then the ENTER key) to create an account.

 To log-in, users are requested to type in their email address.
 To create an account, users are requested to type in their first and last names, their email address, and a password.
 The screenshots demonstrating these steps on the app site are shown below: